cmeeren/Faqt/DOCUMENTATION.md

         // Build the formatter
         .Build()

-// Create a configuration
-let myConfig = FaqtConfig.Default.Format(myFormatter)

-// Set the default config
+// Set the default formatter
-Config.Set(myConfig)
+Formatter.Set(myFormater)

 // Set the config for a certain scope (until the returned value is disposed) use _ = Formatter.With(myConfig)